 Schools, parks, counties, roads—everywhere you look in our country, you’ll find variations of her name or royal title.
 Not one, but two provincial capitals—Regina and Victoria—can thank the Queen for their names, and there are hundreds of Queen streets dotted all around the country.
 Even her family got in on the name game: the province of Alberta is named after the Queen’s daughter Princess Louise Alberta, and Prince Edward Island was a tribute to Victoria’s late father.

-Fun fact: Victoria’s Fairmont Empress is just one of 10 hotels across Canada that have hosted royal guests.
+Fun fact: Victoria’s Fairmont Empress is one of many Canadian hotels that have hosted royal guests.

 Queen Victoria’s name lives on around the world

 Canada doesn’t have a monopoly on dedications to Queen Victoria.
 The Victoria and Albert Museum in London (above), the states of Queensland and Victoria in Australia, Victoria Peak in Hong Kong, Victoria Falls in Zambia and Zimbabwe and Lake Victoria in Kenya all owe their names to the monarch.
 Many of the Queen and Victoria streets you encounter on your travels around the globe are also part of the royal’s enduring legacy.

 Discover the secrets of the Royal Yacht Britannia.